Sedlacek-Solutions/OnboardingKit/README.md

 ## License

-OnboardingKit is available under the MIT license.
+SwiftUI-Onboarding is available under the MIT license.
 See the LICENSE file for more info.